mongodb/mongo-cxx-driver/etc/releasing.md

 - MONGOCRYPT_VERSION

 Next, build the image.
 Prefer doing a no-cache-build with a clean docker cache.

+> As of now, company policy only allows for redhat-ubi images, so only build and
+> push the redhat-ubi based image.

 ```
 $ yes | docker system prune -a
 $ cd mongo-cxx-driver/extras/docker/redhat-ubi-9.2